Shouree/storm-http-framework/doc/01-Introduction/01-Downloads/index.md

 To run the compiler, simply unpack the archive file and run `Storm` (`Storm.exe` on Windows), and the top loop for Basic Storm should start.
-For more detaled instructions, see [Introduction](md://Introduction/).
+For more detailed instructions, see [Introduction](md://Introduction/).

 For Windows, no external libraries are required (except for `dbghelp.dll`, which is included with